KyleAsaff/ForumBuddy/README.md

 ### DESCRIPTION

-A Google Chrome App that logs whenever someone mentions your username on a forum and provides information about the post.
+A Google Chrome App that logs and creates a feed for whenever someone mentions your username on a forum and provides information about the post.
 Right now, this app only works for http://forum.bodybuilding.com/ but will eventually support all vBulletin forums and message boards.

 ### HOW IT WORKS